Our 2-day Venice itinerary, refined over three visits and built for first-time visitors who want to see the highlights without wasting time in line.

 Skip-the-Line: This tour has skip-the-line access and includes a visit to the St. Mark’s terrace for great views of the city.

 Skip-the-line at St. Mark’s Basilica plus Doge’s Palace: This 3-hour skip-the-line tour includes both St. Mark’s Basilica and the Doge’s Palace.
 This is a great tour to consider since it includes both of these sights and you get to tour them with a knowledgeable guide.
-It starts at 10 am so it also gives you a little more free time in the morning.

 10:30 am: Doge’s Palace

-The Doges’ Palace is a palace built in Venetian Gothic styles.
+The Doges’ Palace (Palazzo Ducale) is a palace built in Venetian Gothic styles.
 For centuries, this building served as the residence for the Doge, the seat of the government, and a palace of justice.
 Now, it is a museum.

 As you tour Doge’s Palace, you will cross the Bridge of Sighs.
 From this window, prisoners on their way to execution would have one final view of the city.